Persevering in Marriage Through Difficult Seasons

 As a new couple learning to merge our lives, it felt like we walked into a never-ending hurricane.
 I cried endless tears and feared for our future.
 I wondered if I made a mistake getting married.

-I loved him and he loved me (at least I believed that most of the time) but marriage was bringing out the worst in us.
+I loved him and he loved me (at least I believed that most of the time) but it seemed as if marriage was bringing out the worst in us.

-As we navigated this long season of marriage, my husband continued to work hard to provide for us.
-He attended church and submitted himself to spiritual authority and post-marital counseling.
+As we navigated this long season of marriage, my husband continued to provide for us (I was establishing a new business and it had not yet turned profit.)
+He attended church and submitted himself to counsel and post-marital counseling.

-He came home every night.
 We stayed connected in other areas of life.
-Slowly (oh so slowly), he showed signs of change.
-I sensed he loved me and was in it for the long haul.
+Went out on dates, hang out with other couples.
+I sensed he loved me and was in it for the long haul and I could see it in the shifts he was making.

-I was doing my own changing too, letting go of the idea that he was responsible for my happiness, learning better communication habits, organizing myself domestically, and trusting God in ways I hadn’t learned to do in the past.
+I was doing my own changing too, letting go of the idea that he was solely responsible for my happiness, learning boundaries and better communication habits, organizing myself domestically, and trusting God in ways I hadn’t learned to do in the past.

 We were in a disappointing marriage.
 Not a harmful marriage.

-There was a level of goodwill from both of us, evidenced by our desire to positively engage on some level, pursuing of counsel, acceptance of change (however slow), and of each other.
+There was a level of goodwill from both of us, evidenced by our desire to positively engage on some level, take responsibility for our individual problems, pursuing of counsel, acceptance of change (however slow), and of each other.

 Are you wrestling with feelings of overwhelm in new marriage?
-Do you want to bring back the feelings of closeness and warmth you once enjoyed?
 Or maybe you want to love better, create the marriage of your dreams.
 Your relationship can change!
 Get on the road to a great marriage when you pick up my book Blues to Bliss: Creating Your Happily Ever After In The Early Years.
 Buy it here Amazon I Nook I PDF

-Most of the “persevere in your marriage” advice out there fits this type of marriage: Where spouses are unhappy but there is some kind of goodwill from both sides.
+Most of the “persevere in your marriage” advice out there fits this type of marriage: Where spouses are unhappy but there is goodness and empathy from both sides.

 So how does persevering in such a marriage look like?